PragmaticCoding/PragmaticCoding.github.io/_posts/2024-02-08-resources.md

 ![Project Structure]({{page.ScreenSnap1}})

-This is IntelliJ Idea, and the orange part is the `/build` section of the project, rebuilt every time that Gradle does a build (or other operations).
+This is IntelliJ IDEA, and the orange part is the `/build` section of the project, rebuilt every time that Gradle does a build (or other operations).
 You can see how the files have been copied over.
 Perhaps the biggest thing to note is that `/resources` and `/main` have been inverted.
 We have `/src/main/resources` on the source side, and `/build/resources/main` on the build side.

 Let's look at the Jar file that Gradle creates:

 ![Jar File]({{page.ScreenSnap2}})

 Here you can see that all three of my CSS files are placed into `/ca/pragmaticcoding/widgetsfx/css`.
 There's no `main` or `resources` anywhere.
 Could it be that these resources are just mingled in with the classes in their respective package folders?
-There are no clases defined in `ca.pragmaticcoding.widgetsfx`, but `ca.pragmaticcoding.widgetsfx.layouts.buttons` has some.
+There are no classes defined in `ca.pragmaticcoding.widgetsfx`, but `ca.pragmaticcoding.widgetsfx.layouts.buttons` has some.
 Let's add a CSS file to that package to see what happens:

 ![Project Structure]({{page.ScreenSnap3}})